ragulnarayanan/bike_sharing_ml/README.md

 ## Summary

+Exploratory data analysis revealed that hour of the day and temperature are the strongest drivers of bike-sharing demand.
+Demand peaks during weekday commute hours (6–9 AM and 4–8 PM), while weekend usage is more evenly distributed with higher activity between 12–5 PM.
+Seasonal analysis showed summer has the highest demand, followed by spring, fall, and winter, and demand increases consistently with rising temperature, with few low-demand observations at high temperatures.

 Among all models tested for predicting bike-sharing demand, XGBoost and Random Forest performed best, achieving R² above 0.94, low RMSE (~40), and MAPE around 30–38%.
 Linear Regression underperformed due to its inability to capture nonlinear relationships.
 Neural Networks and Gradient Boosting showed decent performance but were less consistent for extreme demand values.
 Tree-based ensemble methods proved most effective for this real-world regression task